Wednesday, January 30, 2008

 BREAKING NEWS: ARIZONA RULING DUE IN FEBRUARY

 The Arizona employer law that allows the state to revoke the business licenses of employers who knowingly or intentionally hire unauthorized workers went in to force on January 1st.
 The law also mandates that employers use E-Verify, DHS' electronic employment verification system.
-The new law has been the subject of litigation and the judge reviewing the case said yesterday that he will issue a decision in the case in early February.
-The State of Arizona also agreed to hold off on any prosecutions under the new law until March (assuming the law is upheld by the judge).
-Bender's has a copy of the court ruling.

 # posted by Greg Siskind @ 8:38 AM